image “Out to Pasture” © 2017, Clara Smith, clarasmithart.com

-Once again Stan Tixier has organized a number of events for Cowboy Poetry Week at Utah‘s Weber County libraries.
-Joining him will be poets and musicians Robin Arnold, Bob Urry, Saddle Strings, Sam DeLeeuw, and David Anderson.
+Poet Sam DeLeeuw has has organized a number of events for Cowboy Poetry Week at Utah‘s Weber County libraries.
+Joining her will be poets and musicians Robin Arnold, Thatch Elmer, Saddle Strings, Gordon Champneys, and David Anderson.
 Find the events on the April calendar.

 Each year, David L. Carlton, seventh-generation Floridian raised in the cattle industry, works with Florida officials for a Cabinet resolution from the Governor and Cabinet of the State of Florida for Cowboy Poetry Week.
 Here’s this year’s proclamation:

 It’s been said that a picture is worth a thousand words.
 We know many that are worthy of a poem or a song.
 In Art Spur, we invite poets and songwriters to let selections of Western art inspire their poetry and songs.

 Our 48th piece offered to “spur” the imagination is a special Cowboy Poetry Week Art Spur, a painting by artist Clara Smith, “Out to Pasture.”
 The painting is selected as the poster art for the 17th annual Cowboy Poetry Week.